Documentation Index

 install of that app.

-READMEs are technically just a string field, but our rendering in the Dashboard
+READMEs are technically just a string field, but our rendering in the dashboard

 supports Markdown.
 You can also use TOML’s multi-line strings to make formatting